Tuesday 12th May 2020 at 7:15 pm. Category AS. 3.5 miles / 1247 ft. Minimum age 14 years on race day.

-Entries £5 on the day.
+Entries £6 on the day.
 Venue is The Calf’s Head, Worston, near Clitheroe BB7 1QA (just off the A59).
-Registration is at the outbuildings next to Worston House – just round the corner from the pub.
+Registration will be in the pub or its gardens – subject to the weather!

 The race is open to anyone over 14.
 Under 18’s will need parental consent – either on the correct form, or be accompanied by a parent / guardian who will sign at registration.